IIIF/cookbook-recipes/recipe/0232-image-thumbnail-canvas/index.md

 id: 232
 layout: recipe
 tags: [image, presentation]
-summary: "Display a thumbnail image for a Canvas resource, such that it can be used by clients to represent the object."
+summary: "Implementation discussion for specifying thumbnails on Resources, such that they can be used by clients to represent the object."
 ---

 ## Use Case